Platt Parish Council

 Ray Tillett on 01732 884817

-There are current shortages of local contacts for five areas shown below.
+There are current shortages of local contacts for three areas shown below.

 It is not an onerous role but it is important to have full coverage of the Parish so if you live in one of those areas and feel able to help please contact Ray.